 Action Plan for Pollinators Review 2013-18 and Future Actions

-Bee Friendly is a brand new initiative aimed at communities and community organisations, schools, public bodies, town and community councils, businesses, universities and colleges, places of worship…….. and many other organisations, all around Wales.
+Bee Friendly is an initiative aimed at communities and community organisations, schools, public bodies, town and community councils, businesses, universities and colleges, places of worship…….. and many other organisations, all around Wales.

 We think it is the first co-ordinated national scheme of its kind and has at its heart – making Wales a Pollinator- Friendly country.